TeoMocanu/Splitty/docs/agendas/week-02.md

 - Planning next meeting (2 min)
   - Friday 23/02/2024, Echo, 18:00, after classes
 - Feedback round: What went well and what can be improved next time?
 (1 min)
+  - nothing to add
 - Planned meeting duration != actual duration?
 Where/why did you mis-estimate?
 (1 min)
+  - finished 15 min early, we moved quicker through the introduction part
 - Question round: Does anyone have anything to add before the meeting closes?
 (2 min)
+  - nothing to add
 - Closure (0 min)